qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-chatbot-red-hat-openshift-haystack.md

 ## Components
 To maintain complete data isolation, we need to limit ourselves to open-source tools and use them in a private environment, such as [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift).
 The pipeline will run internally and will be inaccessible from the internet.

-- **Dataset:** [Red Hat Interactive Learning Portal](https://developers.redhat.com/learn), an online library of RedHat course materials.
+- **Dataset:** [Red Hat Interactive Learning Portal](https://developers.redhat.com/learn), an online library of Red Hat course materials.
 - **LLM:** `mistralai/Mistral-7B-Instruct-v0.1`, deployed as a standalone service on OpenShift.
 - **Embedding Model:** `BAAI/bge-base-en-v1.5`, lightweight embedding model deployed from within the Haystack pipeline with [FastEmbed](https://github.com/qdrant/fastembed)